tronprotocol/tips/README.md

 ## To Submit a TIP

-Before you submit a TIP, you need to create a issue for comment, and add the issue url to your TIP header.
+Before you submit a TIP, you need to create an issue for comment and add the issue URL to your TIP header.

 1.&nbsp;Fork the repository by clicking "Fork" in the top right.